 It can be tempting to leave an early bell pepper on your plants for a quick harvest.
 However, this will only set your plants back and cause them to perform poorly overall.

 We typically recommend picking any flowers or young fruits until the plants have been outside in their permanent location for 2-3 weeks.
 After that, leave the flowers on to grow and produce fruits!

 4. Transplant Shock

 This is normal.
-When peppers move to a larger pot, the root systems need some time to adjust to new surroundings.
-Be patient and allow the plant to recover without too much disturbance.
-We also recommend avoiding fertilizing for the week after transplanting.
+When peppers move to a larger body of soil, the root systems need some time to adjust and grow into the new surroundings.
+Be patient and allow the plant to recover and establish itself without too much disturbance.
+We also recommend avoiding fertilizing for the first 1-2 weeks after transplanting.

-Sun shock is a related issue that can occur when transplanting peppers outdoors for the first time.
-Direct sunlight is much more intense than grow lights and pepper plants must be hardened off gradually to avoid damage.
+Sun shock is a related issue that can occur when transplanting peppers to the outdoors for the first time.
+Direct sunlight is much more intense than grow lights, and pepper plants must be hardened off gradually to avoid damage.

 Other signs of transplant shock:

 - Curling or abnormal leaves forming

 - Sun scald (if moving to the outdoors)

 Most important is to be patient after transplanting while the plant gets established.
 More often than not, the plants integrate within a couple weeks or so, and then take off in growth!